dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

 ![](media/83c6e979375d6b1b644dd9a9f413c51e.png)

-1. Sequence-average plot of the tree-ring reconstructed flow of the Colorado River at Lees Ferry (Salehabadi et al., 2020).
+**Figure 2.
+Sequence-average plot of the tree-ring reconstructed flow of the Colorado River at Lees Ferry (Salehabadi et al., 2020).**

 Or include flows representative of the more recent observations.
 Use the unregulated inflow tracked and projected by (USBR, 2021d)(Figure 3) and add \~3